 If you want to enrol at an institution other than a university or institute of technology, then you have to use the online Admission post-bac or APB procedure, even if your country is listed above.

 If your country is not on the list, and you want to go enter at the first or second level of university (licence) or first year of a health or architecture degree, you must submit an application for preliminary admission (demande d’admission préalable or DAP) to the cultural service of the French embassy or consulate in your home country.
 The DAP process begins in January of each year.

-Each university and other higher education institution sets its own admission criteria for its programmes and makes decisions based on an individual’s educational background and the requirements of the programme.
+Each university and other higher education institution sets its own admission criteria for its programs and makes decisions based on an individual’s educational background and the requirements of the program.

-To be admitted to a Master’s programme in France, you usually need to hold a Bachelor’s degree.
+To be admitted to a master’s program in France, you usually need to hold a Bachelor’s degree.
 For more information about the recognition of foreign university qualifications, see ENIC-NARIC France.

 Otherwise, there are a large number of courses at postgraduate level designed for English-speaking students.
 You can find a list of them here.

 Cost of studying in France

 International students pay the same tuition fees as French students.
 The French government subsidises state higher education so fees are extremely low in French universities.
 The 2014-15 annual tuition fees at state educational institutions as set down by law are: